Academic ranks (Australia and New Zealand): Overview in Australia

+conferral of titles within a Division) will determine any other privileges applying to the title holder....The approving authority for each case rests with either the Dean, the Deputy Vice-Chancellor (Academic Quality) (or relevant Deputy Vice-Chancellor) or the Vice-Chancellor & President.

+Therefore, assessment is undertaken by several peer reviewed professorial employees of the university.
+The application for the title to be conferred, is based on a stringent evaluation process and the applicant must demonstrate evidence for instance in research, publications, supervising PhD students... similar to a full-time renumerated Level E Professor at university.
+The title Adjunct Professor and Conjoint Professor when comparing to a full-time renumerated Professor, implies that they hold a non-salaried or non-renumerated position and therefore the title Adjunct Professor and Conjoint Professor is bestowed upon a person to formally recognise that person's non-employment 'special relationship' with the university.

 Emeritus professor is a title bestowed upon a retired person who has rendered distinguished service to the university.
 They have nearly always held the title of professor at the university.
 Half the universities in one study specified that the person needed to have served at least 10 years at the university.
 Some universities have other titles such as Emeritus Educator and Emeritus Scholar.
 Once the Emeritus Professor title is bestowed, the title is normally for life, though it can be repealed for failing to abide by university regulations.

 Additional qualifiers such as Distinguished Professor or Laureate Professor may be conferred by universities upon Level E academics of high standing.

 Overview in New Zealand

 The system of academic titles in New Zealand is classified as follows: